 Chinese tongue twisters: A collection of rao kou ling helpful for learning Chinese

-Some of you learning Chinese might be struggling with that, too.
+Some of you who are studying Chinese might be struggling with that feeling.

 By practicing tongue twisters, you’ll learn to clearly distinguish and pronounce similar sounds.

-So in this article, we’ll introduce a whole range of tongue twisters, from classics to complex ones that are challenging even for native Chinese speakers.
+So in this article, we’ll introduce a whole bunch of tongue twisters—from classic ones to complex ones that are challenging even for native Chinese speakers.

 - [Recreation] Challenge!
 A roundup of tongue twisters recommended for elementary school students